pingidentity/cassandra-spring-boot-starter/README.md

 - `mappingManager` (com.datastax.driver.mapping.MappingManager), object mapper associated with session.

 ## Auto-binding of mappers & accessors
-Cassandra auto configuration provides special support for datastax ObjectMapper.
+Cassandra auto configuration provides special support for datastax object mapper.
 When enabled it can discover and automatically register bean mappers and accessors with spring context.

 First, let configuration know where your pojo and accessors resides: